Palette Visualization and Assessment

 Additionally, a color swatch for the palette is included.
 Optionally, a second spectrum for the corresponding trajectories of RGB coordinates can be included.
 However, this is usually just of interest for palettes created in RGB space (or simple transformations of RGB).

-The illustrations below show how basic qualitative, sequential, and diverging palettes are constructed in HCL space (the corresponding mathematical equations are provided in the Construction details).
+The illustrations below show how basic qualitative, sequential, and diverging palettes are constructed in HCL space (the corresponding mathematical equations are provided in the :ref:article-hcl_palettes-section-construction-details).
 In the qualitative "Set 2" palette below, the hue traverses the entire color “wheel” (from 0 to 360 degrees) while keeping chroma and luminance (almost) constant (C = 60 and L = 70).

-In [7]: from colorspace import specplot, qualitative_hcl
+from colorspace import specplot, qualitative_hcl

 Note that due to the restrictions of the HCL color space, some of the green/blue colors have a slightly smaller maximum chroma resulting in a small dip in the chroma curve.
 This is fixed automatically (by default) and is hardly noticable in visualizations, though.